Hilary Duff's Makeup Tutorial Is Guaranteed to Make You Sparkle

 For her complexion makeup, she used a beauty sponge to apply Giorgio Armani Beauty's Power Fabric Foundation Balm to the areas that needed coverage.
 Then, she went it with RMS Beauty's "Un" Cover-Up concealer, focusing on her under-eyes to create a more illuminated-but-natural effect.

-Once her base was perfectly blended, the mom of two contoured her cheekbones with Raazika Cosmetics' Contouring Palette followed by Benefit Cosmetic's Hoola Bronzer.
+Once her base was perfectly blended, the mom of two contoured her cheekbones with Raazika Cosmetics' Contouring Palette followed by Benefit Cosmetics' Hoola Bronzer.
 She also used the contour shade on her eyelids and nose to create some definition.
 To give her cheeks a natural hint of color, Duff applied a sweep of MAC Cosmetics' Extra Dimension Blush to the apples of her cheeks, noting that its coral shade pairs well with her aqua strands.

 Opting for a monochromatic look, she then used the same product on her eyes to tie her glam together.
 To make her cheekbones really pop, she dabbed Kevyn Aucoin Beauty's Glass Glow Face & Body Gloss to her high-points to create an instant glow.